ibm-cloud-docs/containers/cs_network_policy.md

 {:shortdesc}

 These default Calico host policies allow all outbound network traffic and allow inbound traffic to specific cluster components, such as Kubernetes NodePort, LoadBalancer, and Ingress services.
 Any other inbound network traffic from the internet to your worker nodes that isn't specified in the default policies is blocked.
 The default policies don't affect pod to pod traffic.

+Trying out a [gateway-enabled cluster](/docs/containers?topic=containers-plan_clusters#gateway)?
+The default Calico host policies are applied to the worker nodes in the gateway worker pool because they are the only worker nodes that are attached to the public network.
+{: tip}

 Do not remove policies that are applied to a host endpoint unless you fully understand the policy.
 Be sure that you do not need the traffic that is being allowed by the policy.
 {: important}